 Service Dog – as reflected in Health Protection and Promotion Act, Ontario Regulation 562 a dog other than a guide dog for the blind is a service dog if:

-- It is clear to an average person that the dog functions as a service dog for a person with a medical disability;
+- It is readily apparent to an average person that the dog functions as a service dog for a person with a medical disability;

 - Or the person who requires the dog can provide on request a letter from a physician or nurse confirming that the person requires a service dog.